syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 **additional**

-When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`additional`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), axis range will be rounded and an interval of the axis will be added as padding to the minimum and maximum values of the range.
+When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`additional`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), the axis range will be rounded and an interval of the axis will be added as padding to the minimum and maximum values of the range.

 {% highlight dart %}